ShiuLab/ML-Pipeline/README.md

 ## TO DO LIST

-- Add script for regression models
+- Imporve regression model by adding: predicting unknowns, importance scores
 - Merge pre-processing scripts so you can deal with NAs, imputations, and one-hot encoding categorical variables in one script.
 - Add additional classification models: Naive Bayes, basic neural network (1-2 layers)
 - Add validation set hold out option